 Introduction

-Modern industrial agriculture, characterized by high chemical inputs, monocropping and intense soil cultivation, has led to environmental degradations such as soil erosion and loss of biodiversity (Millennium Ecosystem Assessment 2005; Foley et al. 2005; Campbell et al. 2017).(Bindi and Olesen 2011)(Webber et al. 2020) In response to these challenges, alternative farming approaches, that prioritize ecological sustainability and regenerative practices are gaining increased attention, such as agroecology (Barrios et al. 2020), regenerative agriculture (Schreefel et al. 2020) or diversified farming systems (Kremen et al. 2012).
+Modern industrial agriculture, characterized by high chemical inputs, monocropping and intense soil cultivation, has led to environmental degradations such as soil erosion and loss of biodiversity (Millennium Ecosystem Assessment 2005; Foley et al. 2005; Campbell et al. 2017).
+While there may be a shift from southern to northern Europe and in crop types and management, no overall decline in European agricultural productivity is expected over the next few decades (Bindi and Olesen 2011).
+However, the frequency of extreme weather events associated with climate change leading to large-scale crop failures is increasing, e.g. in Germany (Webber et al. 2020).
+In response to these challenges, alternative farming approaches, that prioritize ecological sustainability and regenerative practices are gaining increased attention, such as agroecology (Barrios et al. 2020), regenerative agriculture (Schreefel et al. 2020) or diversified farming systems (Kremen et al. 2012).
 A promising framework for the design and management of those food production systems is permaculture (Mollison 1992; Ferguson and Lovell 2014; Krebs and Bach 2018).

 Permaculture is an agroecological design system that draws inspiration from natural ecosystems and traditional and indigenous farming practices (Mollison 1992).
 It emphasizes the integration of a diversity of crops, with a focus on perennial and woody crops, and livestock to create self-sufficient and resilient agricultural systems (Morel et al. 2019).
-By mimicking the patterns and relationships found in natural ecosystems, permaculture seeks to optimize resaource use, promote biodiversity and enhance ecosystem health (Ferguson and Lovell 2014).
-Examples for these patterns are diverse polycultures, permanent soil cover, a focus on woody crops, the integration of crops and livestock as well as management of grazing animals in densely packed herds (Krebs and Bach 2018).
+By mimicking the patterns and relationships found in natural ecosystems, permaculture seeks to optimize resource use, promote biodiversity and enhance ecosystem health (Ferguson and Lovell 2014).
+Examples for these patterns are high biodiversity, permanent soil cover, a focus on woody crops, the integration of plants and animals as well as grazing animals moving in densely packed herds (Krebs and Bach 2018).
 Amongst others, permaculture principles emphasize practices like polycultures, agroforestry systems, crop-livestock integration, facilitation of semi-natural habitats to enhance pest control and pollination, as well as soil conservation techniques such as mulching, composting and no-till cultivation (Reiff et al. 2024a)(Reiff et al. 2024b).